MIDS-scaling-up/v2/week09/hw/README.md

 * Were your GPUs fully utilized?
 * Did you monitor network traffic (hint:  ```apt install nmon ```) ?
 Was network the bottleneck?
 * Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?
+* How big is the resulting model checkpoint?
+* How big was your training set (mb)?
+How many training lines did it contain?